 Costs in the individual market changed little between the first and second years of the Affordable Care Act's exchanges, partly because of a healthier risk pool, a CMS analysis found.
 Health insurers said the CMS report does not reflect what they have seen in claims data, noting that many new enrollees had serious health conditions and used more medical services.

 Hector Picard lost his entire right arm and the left arm below the elbow to an electrical accident in 1992.
 He was scheduled to compete in the Miami Mack Cycle triathlon on Sunday and is in training for the Ironman World Championship this fall.

 AOPA has submitted comments on the publication "Technical Considerations for Additive Manufactured Devices: Draft Guidance for Industry and Food and Drug Administration Staff."
 AOPA submitted comments on "additive manufacturing" pertaining only to 3D-printed O&P components.
 Read AOPA’s full comments in today’s AOPA’s Breaking News.

 AOPA's next Coding & Billing Seminar will be in Las Vegas!
 Don't miss this opportunity to get the most up-to-date information to advance your O&P practitioners' and billing staff's coding knowledge.
-Learn more about the seminar in today's AOPA's Breaking News.
+Learn more.